Skip to main content

 1. You’re using multiple systems to execute basic tasks.

-If you can’t send an automated email, have a donor make a pledge on a form, and process the donation without having to use different platforms, you’re making your life a lot harder than it has to be.
+If you can’t send an automated email, have a donor make a pledge on a form, and process the donation without using different platforms, you’re making your life a lot harder than it has to be.
 In addition to jumping from one platform that sends the email to another that collects the data and a third that processes the payment, you're risking data that isn't synced and streamlined.

 A new client shared this story before coming to CharityEngine: a nonprofit received a large donation, and the Major Gifts team was thrilled and celebrating.
 On the other side of the office, they were tracking responses to an email plea for a $25 donation and saw that this donor hadn’t responded, so they kept reaching out to him.

 Because the automated email system wasn't syncing opens, click-throughs, and web page visits in real-time with the donor management software, there was a knowledge gap that led to a very irritated donor.
-This is pretty close to a worst-nightmare scenario for any nonprofit.
+This is close to a worst-nightmare scenario for any nonprofit.

 All CRMs will let you run reports, but if you can’t run the exact report you want, you’re stuck manually putting data in spreadsheets—and if there’s one data entry error, spreadsheets can implode.